- Military Life Cycle

 - Be aware of caregiver burnout – and offer relief whenever possible.
 Being a military family means that “fair” parenting schedules aren’t always possible, due to deployment and mandatory assignments.
 One spouse may get the bulk of the caregiving responsibilities.
 Still, the service member parent must remember that while they can leave their assignments at work, they will never stop being a parent – and they must find ways to support their partner-parent to prevent caregiver burnout that could negatively affect the marriage.

 - Keep routines.
 Routines help increase home stability and predictability for children with special needs, which is especially helpful if there’s a single primary caregiver.
 If you’re away due to deployment, remember your family’s schedule and do your best to accommodate it with your communications, as well as your reintegration back into the family environment.

 - Don’t be afraid to reach out to friends and family.
 When dealing with special medical and/or education needs, a military couple runs the risk of isolation, which can make marital problems worse.
 Don’t hesitate to reach out to friends and family for help and a break when you need it.
 Chances are, they want to help – they just aren’t sure how.

 - Use the resources at your disposal.
-To support overall mission readiness, the Department of Defense provides many resources for military families with special needs.
+To support overall mission readiness, the Department of Defense provides many resources for military families with special needs, including EFMP & Me.
+This online tool helps you find the resources and information you need, when you need it.
 Many of these services are completely free to use and none will negatively impact your military career.